 Less Than Significant Impact.
 Due to the reconfiguration of buildings onsite, the proposed project would require changes to the connections to utilities such as electricity, water, and sewer.
 The utilities would be installed to meet service requirements.
-The construction of infrastructure improvements for the project would not directly increase fire risk, and impacts would be less than significant.
+The construction of infrastructure improvements for the project would not directly fire risk.
+The project site is currently developed and located in an urbanized portion of the city.
+Impacts would be less than significant.